QualiTorque/qualitorque.github.io/docs/roles-and-permissions/roles-and-permissions.md

 2. Select **Users**.
 3. Click the **Invite User** button.
 4. Enter a user's email address and press the **[ENTER]** key.
 Repeat to add additional users.
+5. Select the space settings to apply to the users.
+For details about each role's permissions, see the **Roles** tab in the **Admin Console** page.
-5. Click **Send Invitation**.
+6. Click **Send Invitation**.
   The users will get a "Welcome to Torque" invitation email, prompting them to login to the space.
-Once they log in, they will be granted the role and permissions you specified.
+Once they log in, they will be granted the space role and permissions you specified.

 ## Add existing users to your space